Harry Delmar Fadden: Medal of Honor action

 When the USS Adams was sent on a training cruise off the coast of California Fadden was aboard as a member of the crew.
 By June 30, 1903, they had been at sea for two days and Landsman O.C.
 Hawthorne was a newcomer to the ship.
 Fadden was standing on the deck and had watched Hawthorne as he climbed a ladder to his station above.
 When the ship suddenly lurched as it was about to make a turn, Hawthorne was thrown from his position and hit his head on the railing before landing unconscious in the shark-infested water.
 Upon seeing his crewmate fall overboard, Fadden immediately jumped in after him.
 He swam to Hawthorne and held his head above water since he still had not regained consciousness.
 Fadden continued holding the unconscious sailor until the Adams was able to turn back for them.

 For his actions in saving the life of his fellow sailor Fadden received the Medal of Honor one month later on July 31, 1903.

 Post military

+After being discharged from the Navy on September 16, 1903, having reached his 21st birthday, Fadden lived in Seattle, Washington where he worked as a traffic analyst for the Port of Seattle.
+He was married and had four children.

-Harry Fadden died February 2, 1955, in Seattle, Washington and is interred in Evergreen Washelli Memorial Park, beside his wife Nellie Scott Fadden (1882–1966).
-Their grave can be found in section 14, lot 0262, grave 7.
+Harry Fadden died February 2, 1955, in Seattle.
+He is buried in Evergreen-Washelli Memorial Park in Seattle.